grega/blog/content/posts/flight-finder-display/index.md

 ![Flight Finder Display image 1](./images/ff-display-1.jpg)

-Having previously set up a Raspberry Pi + [ADS-B receiver](https://thepihut.com/products/flightaware-pro-stick-plus-usb-sdr-ads-b-receiver) for my father-in-law (which pushes data to all of the major flight tracking services; Flight Radar 24, FlightAware, ADS-B Exchange, AirNav Radar and PlaneFinder), the next step was to create a display that would sit on the office desk and show the source, destination, flight number, distance and aircraft type for planes visibly / audibly flying overhead.
+Having previously set up a Raspberry Pi + [ADS-B receiver](https://thepihut.com/products/flightaware-pro-stick-plus-usb-sdr-ads-b-receiver) for my father-in-law (which pushes data to all of the major flight tracking services; Flightradar24, FlightAware, ADS-B Exchange, AirNav Radar and PlaneFinder), the next step was to create a display that would sit on the office desk and show the source, destination, flight number, distance and aircraft type for planes visibly / audibly flying overhead.

 ## Hardware